alexamy/godot-dialogue-system/nodes/README.md

 - `interpreter` accessor

 Access node's **`Interpreter`** property.
-If property is not set in the editor, method will attempt to find an interpreter above in a node tree.
+If property is not set in the editor, accessor will attempt to find an interpreter above in a node tree.
 If none is found, prints an error.

 - `Interpreter` property